-The largest of such opportunities involves FLOQswab-based QAPs being incorporated into kits of PoCT cartridges at fixed ratios (e.g., 1 QAP per 10 to 25 PoCT tests) for use to help ensure test or test-workflow accuracy.
+Perhaps the largest of such opportunities involves FLOQswab-based QAPs being incorporated into kits of PoCT cartridges at fixed ratios (e.g., 1 QAP per 10 to 25 PoCT tests) for use to help ensure test or test-workflow accuracy.
 With major international test-makers intending to sell millions of cartridges per month across multiple pathogen categories, it is not difficult to see how revenues can build for Microbix in this industry area.
-A first such alliance was announced by Microbix in August, 2022 with QuidelOrtho Corporation (QDEL on NASDAQ).
+A first such alliance was announced by Microbix in August, 2022.
 Meaningful revenues are being generated as that multinational test-maker, and others, wend their way through the needed design optimizations, regulatory approvals, and marketing launches for instruments and kits of their test cartridges that include Microbix QAPs.
-Further QAPs alliances continue to be developed by Microbix and are formalized and disclosed in due course, such as those with SpeeDx (Apr., 2021), Ulisse Biomed (Nov., 2023), BioGx (Dec., 2023), and Seegene USA (Dec.
-2023).
-Other confidential business arrangements continue to be secured and to likewise progress.
+Further QAPs alliances continue to be developed by Microbix and are formalized and disclosed in due course.
+Other confidential business arrangements continue to be secured and to likewise progress, including projects that are expanding Microbix's activities into new diagnostics sectors, such as genetics and oncology testing.